MyISAM Storage Engine Features(default storage engine)

 ARCHIVE Storage Engine Features

-The ARCHIVE storage engine is used for storing large amounts of data without indexes in a very small footprint.
+ARCHIVE storage engine is used for storing large amounts of data without indexes in a very small footprint.

 Storage limits